+The Chairman responded that the Council was not relocating to 3 Station Road or running the building there.
+The new tenants would have full repair and maintenance leases.
+The Council hoped to maintain one part of the building, which would be for an accessible toilet (external) to use at events.
 The Chairman commented that the Council may have the opportunity to influence the incorporation of ATMs but that the economics of the proposal would need to be considered.